PolarState/radterm/README.md

 RaDtErM!! ^.^
 Serial Terminal for Macs!

-currently requires root privilege (probably not for a good reason)

 ## Options
 * -b --baud <num>      specify the baud rate, defaults to 9600
 * -p --port <path>     specify the port.
 If empty, tries to guess based on your platform